 - national / state / country identification card

 - alien registration card (green card, permanent resident visa).

 You must have an appropriate computer to sit an online proctored exam.
 A computer with the wrong specifications or software may impact your ability to launch or complete your exam.

-It's your responsibility to ensure you have a suitable computer to sit the online proctored exam.
-You must ensure your computer meets the requirements in our checklist before your exam appointment.
+It's your responsibility to ensure you have a suitable computer to sit an online exam.
+You must ensure your computer meets the Pearson VUE technical requirements before your exam appointment.

 Your computer must be:

 - a desktop or laptop, either Mac or PC (tablets or touchscreen devices are prohibited)

 - a personal computer that meets the minimum technical specifications.
 Work computers may have restrictions that prevent you from launching or completing your exam, such as corporate firewalls, including VPNs and proxies